 Common Hardware Systems

-Common Hardware Systems (CHS) acquires and supports sustainment of highly flexible, cost effective, common, and simplified non-developmental Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, and Reconnaissance (C5ISR) solutions, improving battlefield interoperability and connectivity while garnering efficient competition and enabling the latest commercial technology solutions to be integrated onto the Army tactical network and Combat Systems.
+Common Hardware Systems (CHS) acquires and supports sustainment of highly flexible, cost-effective, common, and simplified non-developmental, commercial information technology (IT) solutions that improve interoperability and connectivity on the battlefield, while garnering efficient competition to enable the latest commercial technology solutions to meet tactical and operational requirements.